MartinVerges/esp32-wifi-manager/README.md

 ## Commercial Licenses

-If you want to use this software on a comercial product, you can get an available commercial license on request.
+If you want to use this software on a comercial product, you can get an commercial license on request.